bookiza/book-length/README.md

 # book-length

-Returns the number of pages on your manuscript, i.e. book length.
+Returns the book length of your Bookiza project.